mattdibi/eclipsecon-keyboard-talk/slides.md

 If you think about it, it is the perfect application: modifiers keys (ctrl, alt, command) are rarely pressed by themselves, you need to keep them pressed.
 They're *modifiers* after all.

+In the animation here the F-key doubles as a Shift key: it normally outputs the F character when tapped, it becomes a SHIFT modifier when held.

-We can now put them anywhere we want, without the need for dedicated keys!
+We can now put them anywhere we want, without the need for dedicated keys...
 -->

 ---